Autism Spectrum Disorder

 - Restricted interests

-Getting a correct diagnosis of ASD as an adult can help a person understand past difficulties, identify his or her strengths, and obtain the right kind of help.
-Studies are now underway to determine the types of services and supports that are most helpful for improving the functioning and community integration of transition-age youth and adults with ASD.
+Receiving a correct diagnosis of ASD as an adult can help a person understand past challenges, identify personal strengths, and find the right kind of help.
+Studies are underway to determine the types of services and supports that are most helpful for improving the functioning and community integration of autistic transition-age youth and adults.

 Treatment for ASD should begin as soon as possible after diagnosis.
-Early treatment for ASD is important as proper care can reduce individuals’ difficulties while helping them learn new skills and make the most of their strengths.
+Early treatment for ASD is important as proper care and services can reduce individuals’ difficulties while helping them build on their strengths and learn new skills.

-The wide range of issues facing people with ASD means that there is no single best treatment for ASD.
-Working closely with a doctor or health care professional is an important part of finding the right treatment program.
+People with ASD may face a wide range of issues, which means that there is no single best treatment for ASD.
+Working closely with a health care provider is an important part of finding the right combination of treatment and services.

-A doctor may use medication to treat some symptoms that are common with ASD.
+A health care provider may prescribe medication to treat specific symptoms.
 With medication, a person with ASD may have fewer problems with:

 - Repetitive behavior